royborgen/linux_upgrade_script/README.md

 - Non-interactive Mode: Use -y to skip prompts, useful for automated environments.

 ## License
-This project is open-source and distributed under the MIT License.
+This project is open-source and distributed under the GPL-2.0 license